Large-Scale Beamforming for Massive MIMO via Randomized Sketching: Simulations

 Fig.~\ref{sim2} illustrates that the iterative solution converges to the RZF beamforming matrix at a linear convergence rate as shown in Theorem \ref{thm:main1} by plotting the trend of $\|\widehat{\bm{W}}^{(t)} - \bm{W}^*\|_F$ up to 50 iterations with SNR being $ 5 $.
 Fig.~\ref{sim3} illustrates that the achievable sum-rate of the randomized beamforming converges to the achievable sum-rate given by RZF beamforming linearly as shown in Corollary \ref{cor:convergence-rate-R}.
 It demonstrates the trend of $| R\big( \widehat{\bm{W}}^{(t)} \big) - R\big( \bm{W}^* \big)|$ within 50 iterations.
 It is clear that in Fig.~\ref{sim2} and \ref{sim3} the error decreases fast with the number of iterations, and larger sketch size leads to faster convergence rate.

-Finally, we compare the proposed randomized sketching method with the polynomial expansion based method \cite{mueller2016linear}.
+Finally, we compare the proposed randomized sketching method with the polynomial expansion based method \cite{mueller2016linear} given the channel matrix $\bm H$.
+Note that the polynomial expansion based method \cite{mueller2016linear} consists of two steps, i.e., seeking the polynomial coefficients based on the channel matrix $\bm H$ and then computing the beamforming matrix using the polynomial coefficients.
 We follow the simulation settings in \cite{mueller2016linear} and consider the case $ M=1000$, $K=50$.
 The sketch size is set to be $ 500 $, and we terminate our proposed sketch method after $ 10 $ iterations.
 The results averaged for $ 100 $ times are presented in Fig. \ref{sim6}.
-For the polynomial expansion based method, we present the results with polynomial expansion degree equals $ 2 $ and $ 3 $, respectively.
+For the polynomial expansion based method, we present the results with polynomial expansion degree equals $ 2,3 $ and $ 4 $, respectively.
 As can be seen from Fig. \ref{sim6}, our proposed method and the truncated polynomial expansion method with degree $3$ achieve similar performance as the RZF method.
-To compute the beamforming matrix, the average time cost of our proposed randomized sketching method is $1.44\times 10^{-4} s $ , while it costs $ 2.6\times 10^{-3}s $ via the truncated polynomial expansion method with degree $3$.
-Furthermore, it cost $4.3s$ to compute the coefficients of the polynomial expansion method, while the time complexity to generate the sketching matrix via uniformly sampling is trivial.
-Therefore, the proposed sketching method is more efficient compared to the polynomial expansion based method.
+To compute the beamforming matrix, the average running time of our proposed randomized sketching method is $0.0214 s$, while it costs $2.0950s$ via the truncated polynomial expansion method with degree $3$ (see TABLE \ref{table:timecost}).
+This is because the time complexity is high when we compute the polynomial coefficients.
+Therefore, given the channel matrix $\bm H$, the proposed sketching method is more efficient compared to the polynomial expansion based method.